Amazon Prime Day Sales Data ( 2015 to 2026 Data)

 Source: Amazon, eDesk, About Amazon.

-The reason for this rise in average order value can be attributed to the rising inflation rates.
+The reason for this drop in average order value can be attributed to the rising inflation rates.
 Most Prime Members use Prime Day as an inflation-saving strategy.

 | Year | Avg.
 Spending Per Customer |